ULJ-Yale/qunex/README.md

-# README File for MNAP General Analysis Pipeline
+# README File for MNAP Connector Pipeline

 Background
 ==========
 ---

-This is a general purpose Analysis Pipeline (AP) as part of the MNAP package that handles flexible directory inputs and subject lists.
+This is is the code base for the connector pipeline as part of the MNAP package that handles flexible directory inputs and subject lists.
 The pipeline supports data organization, QC, preprocessing, various analyses etc. The pipeline is flexible and can be updated by adding functions developed around other tools.